8th Grade Diagnostic Math Test

 14. Mrs Williams has over 400 math papers to grade.

-a) If she has graded 0.40 of the papers, how many does she have left?
+a) If she has graded 0.40 of the papers, how many has she left?

 b) If it takes her an average of 7 minutes to grade each paper, how long will it take to finish the papers left?